 How Long Should You Practice?

 If you are new to mindfulness meditation, try to sit for 10 to 15 minutes.
 Once that feels comfortable, gradually increase to 20 minutes.
 Then try increasing it to 30 minutes.
 Eventually, you could extend it to 45 minutes.
 Or even an hour!
 It’s up to you!

 Last, But Not Least

 Finally, and perhaps most importantly, remember that mindfulness meditation is about practicing being mindful of whatever happens.
 It is NOT about getting ourselves to stop the onrush of thoughts we have.
 Many people have a mistaken idea that becoming blank is the goal of meditation.
 Perhaps it is in some approaches, but it’s not in mindfulness meditation.
 You will find yourself thinking.
 So, include it in your thoughts about what you notice.

 Don’t try to get rid of them.
 It won’t work.
 And it’s the opposite of the spirit of the practice.
 We are trying to be with ourselves as we already are.
 We are not trying to change ourselves into some preconceived notion of how we ought to be instead.

 Want to Learn to Be Mindful?

 Mindfulness meditation can be overwhelming.
 If you feel like you need some guidance, don’t hesitate to call us.
 There is no shame in needing a bit of extra support.
-Cristina Panaccione and Associates Counseling has two locations in the South Hills of Pittsburgh.
+Cristina Panaccione and Associates Counseling has three locations in the South Hills of Pittsburgh.
 We are currently accepting a limited number of new patients.
 So check out our videos to learn more about how we can help come out of therapy.